Sonographer Salary Per Hour 2025: Complete Pay Guide

 ✔ Gain experience to qualify for senior or lead pediatric sonographer positions.

-✔ Consider relocating to high-paying states or specialized pediatric hospitals.
+✔ Consider relocate to high-paying states or specialized pediatric hospitals.

 Conclusion: